 life.
 Fresh seafood and authentic music make any visit a

 County Kerry is a paradise for outdoor enthusiasts, ideal for boating, fishing, walking, golfing and cycling.
 The Ring of Kerry is best enjoyed during the summer months as bad weather reduces visibility.
 Even in thick fog, it is an enchanting region which makes its way onto most Irish travel itineraries and seldom disappoints.

 Location: The airport is located at Farmers Cross, four miles (6.5km) south of Cork city.

 Time: GMT (GMT +1 between the last Sunday in March and the last Sunday in October).

 Contacts: Tel: +353 (0)21 431 3131.

-Getting to the city: There are city buses that depart from the airport to the city centre as well as to Parnell Place Bus Station and Kent Railway Station.
-There are also taxis and rental cars available at the airport, and it takes about 25 minutes to reach the city centre.
+Getting to the city: There are city buses that depart from the airport to the city centre as well as to Parnell Place Bus Station, the main bus station for Cork city.
+There are also taxis and rental cars available at the airport, and it takes about 20 minutes to reach the city centre.

 Car rental: Car rental companies operating from the airport include Avis, Budget, Hertz, Europcar, Dooley Car Rentals, and Enterprise.

 Airport Taxis: There are taxis available outside the airport arrivals hall and the fare to the centre of Cork is about €20.